Eight Design Trends Tech Companies Should Know in 2023

 4

-Utilizing elements of the playful pastels while also leaning into the futuristic and arcane are illustrations in the style of French artist Jean Giraud (Moebius).
-This dimensional style features smooth linework and harmonious color palettes.
+Using playful pastels while embracing the futuristic and arcane are illustrations in the style of French artist Jean Giraud (Moebius).
+This dimensional style features smooth line work and harmonious color palettes.

-Financial service company Robinhood began using Moebius-esque designs in icons and illustrations when it debuted an elevated visual identity in 2020, calling the new look “delightful and future-focused.”
+Financial service company Robinhood began using Moebius-esque designs in icons and illustrations when it debuted elevated branding in 2020, calling the new look “delightful and future-focused.”

 Image Left: Finao Agency visual concept